AccessKit/accesskit/README.md

 ### Documentation

 We realize that most developers who might use AccessKit are not experts in accessibility.
 So this project will need to include comprehensive documentation, including a conceptual overview for developers that are learning about accessibility for the first time.

-## Who is behind this project?

-The founder of the AccessKit project is Matt Campbell, a legally blind software developer who has specialized in accessibility for over 20 years.
-Matt developed the System Access screen reader for Windows starting in 2004.
-He was a former member of the Windows accessibility team at Microsoft, where he worked on the Narrator screen reader and the UI Automation API.
-He is now the chief technology officer of [Pneuma Solutions](https://pneumasolutions.com/).